JustARandomLoli/mineflayer-sg/README.md

 - [ ] More natural navigation
 - [ ] Logic to stay near team players
 - [ ] Logic to team boost near enemy that is running away (alternativly using the rod self boosting)
+- [ ] Logic for when its best to fight and when its best to run or hide or go loot
+- [ ] Currently cant go through doors,etc... fix that
+- [ ] Press Buttons and Levers to open doors

 ## Usage
 (mineflayer-navigate and mineflayer-blockfinder are needed!)